Education and Schools in Czech Republic

 Most international schools teach in English and are perhaps most useful for expats planning to reside in the country for a relatively short period of time, as the continuity in curriculum minimises disruption in the child's education.
 Common curricula offered by international schools include the International Baccalaureate (IB), the American curriculum, or the British curriculum.
 Prague in particular has a high concentration of international schools.

-International schools can be expensive, so if moving to the Czech Republic as part of an international relocation package, it is worth including school fees as part of the contract negotiation.
+International schools can be expensive, so if moving to the Czech Republic as part of an international relocation package, it is worth negotiating for school fees as part of the relocation contract.